-Measurement of revenue
+Measurement of income

-Grupo Sura measures revenue at the fair value of the consideration received or receivable.
-The amount of revenue arising from a transaction is usually determined by agreement between the Company and the buyer or user of the asset.
+Grupo Sura measures income at the fair value of the consideration received or receivable.
+The amount of revenue arising from a transaction, is usually determined by the agreement between the Company and the buyer or user of the asset.